Homosexuality and Seventh-day Adventism: Andrews University

-Andrews University has been put on the anti LGBT Shame List due to the cupcake controversy which stopped a bake sale of students who wanted to help Project Fierce with the students saying that this is not about theology.
-Andrews University's response was that while they value LGBT people and recognize that probably 40% of homeless people are LGBT, they oppose perceived LGBT advocacy of same-sex relationships.
-Aull4One has raised $17,480 for Project Fierce outside of Andrews university campus and has raised money online; LGBT students were divided on the controversy.
+Andrews University, the Adventist Church's flagship university and home to the Seventh-day Adventist Theological Seminary, has been put on the Anti-LGBTQ+ Shame List due to the cupcake controversy, which stopped a bake sale of students who wanted to help Project Fierce with the students, saying that this is not about theology.
+Andrews University's response was that while they value LGBTQ+ people and recognize that probably 40% of homeless people identify as LGBTQ+, they oppose perceived LGBTQ+ advocacy of same-sex relationships.
+Aull4One has raised $17,480 for Project Fierce outside of Andrews university campus and has raised money online; LGBTQ+ students were divided on the controversy.